S3gmentati0nFaultUni/Cloudy-notes/README.md

 # cloudy-notes
-Very cloudy notes for CCT
+Very cloudy notes for Cloud Computing Technologies in Universitá Statale di Milano

+Give us laboratory sessions please!!

 To compile the code just head in the directory (./cloudy-notes) and do a run of latexmk like so: